Fifth Third Bancorp (FITB)

 » Fifth Third Bancorp's CEO Discusses Q1 2011 Results - Earnings Call Transcript

-This call may contain certain forward-looking statements about Fifth Third pertaining to our financial condition, result of operations, plans and objectives.
+Thanks, Jamal.
+Good morning.
+Today, we'll be talking with you about our full year and fourth quarter 2011 results.
+This call may contain certain forward-looking statements about Fifth Third pertaining to our financial condition, results of operations, plans and objectives.
 These statements involve certain risks and uncertainties.
 There are a number of factors that could cause results to differ materially from historical performance in these statements.
-We've identified a number of these factors in our forward-looking cautionary statement at the end of our earnings release and in other materials, and we encourage you to review those factors.
+We've identified some of these factors in our forward-looking cautionary statement at the end of our earnings release and in other materials, and we encourage you to review them.
 Fifth Third undertakes no obligation and would not expect to update any such forward-looking statements after the date of this call.